Carolyn Comitta: Pennsylvania House of Representatives

 On January 7, 2016, Comitta announced her intent to run for the Pennsylvania House of Representatives in the 156th District, challenging incumbent Dan Truitt.
 After a lengthy recount, she was declared the winner over Truitt by 25 votes on December 16, 2016.

 On November 6, 2018, Comitta won re-election against Republican challenger Nicholas Deminski by a margin of 13 points or 4,108 votes.

 In 2020, Comitta sought re-election to her House seat and was unopposed in the Democratic primary.
 She ended her House campaign in June 2020 to focus on her Senate campaign and was replaced on the ballot by West Chester mayor Dianne Herrin.

 Pennsylvania State Senate

 In February 2020, State Senator Andy Dinniman announced his retirement at the end of his term.
 Dinniman's retirement as considered surprising as he had been preparing for a re-election campaign for a fourth term and petitioning had already begun.
 The day after Dinniman's announcement, Comitta announced her campaign for the Pennsylvania State Senate in the 19th District.
 In a three-way Democratic primary against Dinniman's longtime aide Don Vymazal and local school board member Kyle Boyer, Dinniman endorsed Vymazal, while Comitta was endorsed by Governor Tom Wolf and several labor unions.
 After Pennsylvania delayed their primary to June 2 due to the COVID-19 pandemic, Comitta won the primary with nearly 51% of the vote.

 In the general election, Comitta defeated Republican Kevin Runey with 57.43% of the vote.

+For the 2025-2026 Session Comitta serves on the following committees in the State Senate: